talhahkazi93/OSDT/README.md

 # Optimal Sparse Decision Trees Revisited (OSDTR)
-This work uses an alternate approach to the work of ["Optimal Sparse Decision Trees"](https://arxiv.org/abs/1904.12847) by Xiyang Hu, Cynthia Rudin, and Margo Seltzer. and uses differnt objective function to find the optimal decision tree.
+This work uses an alternate approach to the work of ["Optimal Sparse Decision Trees"](https://arxiv.org/abs/1904.12847) by Xiyang Hu, Cynthia Rudin, and Margo Seltzer.
+We uses differnt objective function to find the optimal decision tree.

 ### Dependencies